kunle123-ui/kunle/Accounts-&-Permissions.md

 There's also a third *custom named permission* called *publish*.
 For the sake of this example, the *publish* permission is used to publish posts to the @multisig's blog using a theoretical blog dApp.
 The *publish* permission has a threshold of **2**, **@bob** and **@stacy** both have a weight of *2*, and a **public key** has a weight of **1**.
 This implies that both **@bob** and **@stacy** can publish without an additional signature, whereas the **public key** requires an additional signature in order for a action under the public permission to be authorized.

 Thus the above permissions table implies that **@bob** and **@stacy**, as owners of the account, have _elevated priviledges_ similar to a moderator or editor.
-While this primitive example has limitations particularly with scalability and is not necessarily a good design, it does adequately demonstrate the flexible nature of the EOS permissions system.
+While this primitive example has limitations particularly with scalability and is not necessarily a good design, it does adequately demonstrate the flexible nature of the EOSIO permissions system.

 Also, notice in the above table, permissions are set using both an **account name** and a **key**.
 At first glance this may seem trivial, however it does suggest some added dimensions of flexibility.